davidblackuk/MountFuji/README.md

 Mount Fuji was birthed out of my lack of organization and like any problem that a developer has, the solution wasn't, get more organized, it was write some code!

 So Fuji was born and has started growing.
-It's certainly not finished yet, but it's at a point where I am using it most of the time for simple configurations.
+It's certainly not finished yet, but it's at a point where I am using it most of the time for most configurations.
 We'll cover the gaps later.

 ![Mount fuji running in all it's glory](Img/fuji-running.png)

 Mount Fuji is implemented in .NET Maui a somewhat cross platform development system, at the moment I'm targeting MacOS (shown) and Windows.
 Windows as it stands isn't ready for release yet, but hopefully will be soon.

-Unfortunately Maui does not (at the moment) support Linux, so that will remain a future goal if Microsoft get the finger out and support it.
+Unfortunately Maui does not support Linux currently, so that will remain a future goal if Microsoft get their finger out and support it.
 I wouldn't hold your breath for that.

 ## The what